-$dh{-}params$ : is a structure that holds Diffie-Hellman parameters.
+dh\params: is a structure that holds Diffie-Hellman parameters.

 This function will set the Diffie-Hellman parameters for a certificate server to use.
 These parameters will be used in Ephemeral Diffie-Hellman cipher suites.
-Note that only a pointer to the parameters are stored in the certificate handle, so if you deallocate the parameters before the certificate is deallocated, you must change the parameters stored in the certificate first.
+Note that only a pointer to the parameters are stored in the certificate handle, so you must not deallocate the parameters before the certificate is deallocated.